rsyncOSX/rsyncuidocs/content/en/docs/Important.md

 ##### How to remove and add the delete parameter

-Select the *Rsync parameters* from the main sidebar menu.
+Select the *Rsync parameters* from the primary Sidebar menu.
 Select the task for which you want to remove the `--delete` parameter.
 And then toggle the *Add --delete parameter, ON is added* .
 After toggle, *remember to update the task*.

 {{< figure src="/images/important/deleteparameter.png" alt="" position="center" style="border-radius: 8px;" >}}